TechnicallyWeb3/vhsm/README.md

 ```

 - Set `"provider": "dpapi"` on Windows to default to DPAPI.
-- Set `"provider": "fido2"` if you always want the Yubikey flow.
+- Set `"provider": "fido2"` if you always want the FIDO2 flow.

 Environment variable overrides:
 - `VHSM_PROVIDER`: `password`, `dpapi`, or `fido2`